The Vassar Campus

 For Vassar students, Poughkeepsie is an invaluable social science laboratory, with multiple opportunities for field work, volunteer work, and research in sociology and urban studies.
 Vassar is one of the founding members (along with other area colleges) of the Poughkeepsie Institute, a multidisciplinary course that, each year, focuses on a particular urban issue and then presents its findings to civic leaders.
 One recent topic was the impact of the arts on urban revitalization.

 The Hudson Valley

 The Hudson Valley is a national treasure — unsurpassed natural beauty, quaint villages, world-class rock climbing and hiking, and major art destinations.
 Designated a National Heritage Area by Congress in 1966, the valley has more major historic sites per square mile than any other area in the U.S. — to mention just a few, the home of Samuel Morse, inventor of the telegraph (and one of the original Vassar trustees); Franklin D. Roosevelt's boyhood home; Olana, the home of Frederic Church, one of the principal painters of the Hudson River School.
-It's also, incidentally, the birthplace of the environmental movement and the home port of Pete Seeger's Sloop Clearwater.
+It's also, incidentally, the birthplace of the environmental movement and the home port of the late Pete Seeger's Sloop Clearwater.